zhangjiajie/PTP/README.md

 (4) Prepare input data

     bPTP.py: accept phylogenetic trees in Newick format and NEXUS format.
-             The trees should not be annotated, if bPTP.py can not parse your tree, you can try to use FigTree to convert the tree format.
+             The trees should NOT be annotated, if bPTP.py can not parse your tree, you can try to use FigTree to convert the tree format.
 If you input NEXUS format, your trees will be automatically detranslated if possible.
 However, if taxon are named using